nikhil0146/Understanding-the-basic-concept-of-RDD/README.md

 Spark Context:
 SparkContext is the internal engine that allows the connections with the clusters.
 If you want to run an operation, you need a SparkContext.

+# Resilient Distributed Datasets (RDDs):

+Spark revolves around the concept of a resilient distributed dataset (RDD), which is a fault-tolerant collection of elements that can be operated on in parallel.
+There are two ways to create RDDs: parallelizing an existing collection in your driver program, or referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.

+# Parallelized Collections:

+Parallelized collections are created by calling SparkContext’s parallelize method on an existing iterable or collection in your driver program.
+The elements of the collection are copied to form a distributed dataset that can be operated on in parallel.
+For example, here is how to create a parallelized collection holding the numbers 1 to 5:

+data = [1, 2, 3, 4, 5]
+distData = sc.parallelize(data)

+Once created, the distributed dataset (distData) can be operated on in parallel.
+For example, we can call distData.reduce(lambda a, b: a + b) to add up the elements of the list.
+We describe operations on distributed datasets later on.

+One important parameter for parallel collections is the number of partitions to cut the dataset into.
+Spark will run one task for each partition of the cluster.
+Typically you want 2-4 partitions for each CPU in your cluster.
+Normally, Spark tries to set the number of partitions automatically based on your cluster.
+However, you can also set it manually by passing it as a second parameter to parallelize (e.g. sc.parallelize(data, 10)).
+Note: some places in the code use the term slices (a synonym for partitions) to maintain backward compatibility.